How to Relieve Tennis Elbow Pain with Foam Rolling

 Written by Nic Bartolotta

-Tennis elbow will keep you off the court for weeks, causing severe pain even when you’re trying to rest.
-If you’re experiencing outer elbow pain and your current treatment plan doesn’t seem to be working, this foam rolling method will help you relieve that pain in as little as 5 minutes.
+Tennis elbow can keep you off the court for weeks, causing severe pain even when you try to rest.
+If you're experiencing outer elbow pain and your current treatment plan isn't working, this foam rolling method is for you.

-We’re going to break down exactly what tennis elbow is, what’s causing it (besides tennis), and your symptoms.
-Then I'll show you how to rehab your tennis elbow with the Rolflex foam roller and get back onto the court in just 1-2 weeks.
+We will explain exactly what tennis elbow is, what's causing it (besides tennis), and your symptoms.
+Then, our resident physical therapist, Nic Bartolotta, will walk you through reducing your pain and treating your tennis elbow with the Rolflex foam roller in just 1-2 weeks.

 What is tennis elbow?

-Tennis elbow (lateral epicondylitis) is a painful outer elbow condition that’s caused by repetitive strain on the forearm muscles.
+Tennis elbow (lateral epicondylitis) is a painful condition of the outer elbow caused by repetitive strain on the forearm muscles.

-The elbow joint is made up of three bones, one from the upper arm (humerus) and two from the lower arm (ulna & radius).
-The tendons that control your wrist and fingers run through your elbow, connecting via the epicondyles, which are bumps on the end of the bones that make up the elbow.
+The elbow joint consists of three bones: one from the upper arm (humerus) and two from the lower arm (ulna and radius).
+The tendons that control your wrist and fingers run through your elbow, connecting via the epicondyles, bumps on the bones' ends.

 There are two types of epicondyles: medial and lateral.
 The lateral epicondyle is located on the outer part of the elbow.
 Tennis elbow occurs when the tendons that attach to the outer elbow become inflamed from overuse.
-It’s most common in athletes who play racquet sports but can be caused by any activity that involves excessive squeezing, twisting, and turning of the forearm, wrist, and hand.
+It's most common in racquet sports athletes.
+Still, it can be caused by any activity involving excessive squeezing, twisting, and turning of the forearm, wrist, and hand.

 What causes tennis elbow?

-Tennis & other racquet sports are the most common causes of tennis elbow because athletes constantly engage their forearm, wrist and hand to make challenging shots.
-Specifically, it’s caused by the backhand swing.
+Tennis and other racquet sports are the most common causes of tennis elbow because athletes constantly engage their forearm, wrist, and hand to make challenging shots.
+Specifically, the backhand swing causes it.

 However, racquet sports like tennis, badminton, and squash aren't the only culprits.
 Tennis elbow can be caused by any activities that involve repetitive hand & wrist movements, bending the elbow, and forearm engagement like: